lbinria/trace_validation_tools/README.md

 # What is trace validation ?

-If you describe a system or a program with a formal specification, particularly a TLA+ formalism, you may have to want to see that your implementation of the specification is correct.
+If you describe a system or a program with a formal specification, particularly a TLA+ formalism, you may have to your implementation against the specification.

-To do that, you can use our tools `trace_validation_tools`.
-These tools enable you to "log" some events and some values and modifications of some variables during the execution.

-Thanks to a trace validation specification, that is a refinement of a specification of your system or program, you can check if an execution of this system matches with a possible behavior of that specification.
+To do that, you can use our `trace_validation_tools`.
+First, these tools provide primitives allowing one to log some selected events and variables during the execution.
+Then, thanks to a trace validation specification, that is a refinement of the formal specification of the system, one can check if an execution of the system matches with a possible behavior w.r.t. the specification.

-# How to make a trace validation ?
+# How to perform a trace validation ?

 To make trace validation works, the only things to do are:

- - Writing the trace specification on top of your own spec (see part "useful tools" and "templates" below)
+ - Writing the trace specification on top of your own spec (see part [useful tools](#useful-tools) and "templates" below)
  - Use this library in your system / program to log events and variable changes

 # How to execute a trace validation ?